sidequestlegend/CtrlSpaceThreeJs/README.md

 consecutive frame they appear in `current_objects` unless they are removed from the scene.

-`new_objects` will contain 3D properties of each object in the scene, i.e position, quaternion, scale and color but also the material info, geometry properties and type and a files object with a list of any model/material files loaded in the scene.
+`new_objects` will contain 3D properties of each object in the scene, i.e position, quaternion, scale and color but also the material info, geometry properties and type aswell as a files object with a list of any model/material files loaded in the scene.
 Currently supports OBJ, MTL, GLTF and Collada.

 `current_objects` will contain only 3D properties of each object.